MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

 ## .NET security

-You must have access to the database you are trying to connect to, as well as permission to perform inserts into the desired table.
+You must have access to the database you're trying to connect to, and permission to perform inserts into the desired table.

 ## See also